Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 There are enough POS features in the free apps to run a micro-business, but the most advanced of the two is Square Point of Sale.

 Both have an inventory library with product variants, images and VAT rates.
-There are options for tipping, accepting cash and refunding payments, and transactions and payout statuses can be accessed in the apps.
+There are options for tipping, discounts, refunds, accepting cash, marking transactions for eat-in, gift cards, reporting and payout statuses.
 Staff members can have their own logins with restricted access to certain features.

-On top of that, Square has more features for inventory, employee management (with timesheets), splitting the tender, attaching customers to bills, discounting, marking transactions for eat-in, delivery, pick-up or takeaway, and more.
-You can view sales reports in the Square POS app and sell or accept gift cards (physical or online) from the till.
-These functions are lacking in SumUp App.
+On top of that, Square has more features for inventory, employee management (with timesheets), splitting the tender, attaching customers to bills, and more.

 Photo: Mobile Transaction

-SumUp App is a simple checkout system without in-depth inventory features.
+SumUp POS is a simple checkout system with few-to-more inventory features depending on the tier.

-Square has three upgrade options: Square for Restaurants, Square for Retail and Square Appointments.
+Square has three upgrade options: for Restaurants, Retail and Appointments.
+They’re all cleverly designed with a user-centric interface, custom checkout screens and adaptable features.
 You can also connect the card reader with TouchBistro and Shopwave POS systems.

 SumUp only connects with a few ecommerce platforms (Wix, WooCommerce and PrestaShop) and accounting systems (Xero, Sage and QuickBooks).
 This is a step up from a few years ago when no integrations were available.